nSamarasDev/helloGreenSquare/readme.md

 * Linkedin: https://www.linkedin.com/in/nicholas-samaras-024126100/
 * Email: n.samaras4@outlook.com
 ## Special Thanks
 Everyone that makes it to this list.
+This app is still in developement phase.